Updated March 2019

 The relative strength or weakness of a mark may be gauged by placing the mark on a spectrum, sometimes called a hierarchy of marks.
 The types of marks discussed below range from the strongest to the weakest.

-- Fanciful or Coined Marks: A fanciful or coined mark is at the strongest end of the spectrum because it is inherently distinctive.
-Such a mark consists of a combination of letters that has no meaning; it is an invented word.
-Examples are EXXON for petroleum products and KODAK for cameras and film.
-Since a fanciful or coined mark has no inherent meaning, it can have no other function than to identify and distinguish the owner’s products or services; however, because such a mark has no other meaning, the public must be educated through advertising as to the relationship between the invented word or phrase and the owner’s product or service before the public can associate the product or service with the mark.
-Because of their distinctiveness, fanciful or coined marks generally are afforded the broadest scope of protection against third-party use.
+- Fanciful or Coined Marks.
+A fanciful or coined mark is at the strongest end of the spectrum because it is inherently distinctive.
+Such a mark consists of a combination of letters that has no meaning; thus, it is an invented word.
+Examples are GOOGLE for online services, ROLEX for watches, and XEROX for copiers.
+Since a fanciful or coined mark has no inherent meaning, in the beginning a bigger effort in terms of advertising is necessary in order to educate the public as to the relationship between the invented word and the owner’s product or service.
+However, these marks enjoy the broadest scope of protection against third-party use.

-- Arbitrary Marks: An arbitrary mark is composed of a word or words that have a common meaning in the English language but that are used in connection with products or services that are unrelated to that meaning.
-Arbitrary marks, such as CAMEL for cigarettes and APPLE for computers, are considered highly distinctive in identifying and distinguishing products since their meaning is unrelated to those products.
-Again, because of this arbitrariness, the public must be educated as to the association of the mark with the product or service.
+- Arbitrary Marks.
+An arbitrary mark is composed of a word or words that have a common meaning in the language of the relevant jurisdiction; however, that meaning is unrelated to the goods or services for which the mark is used.
+Arbitrary marks, such as CAMEL for cigarettes and APPLE for computers, are considered highly distinctive in identifying and distinguishing products or services.
+As with fanciful or coined marks, the public must be educated as to the association of the arbitrary mark with the relevant product or service, but the scope of protection obtained is very broad.

-- Suggestive Marks: A suggestive mark hints at or suggests the nature of a product or service or one of its attributes without actually describing the product or service.
-An example of a suggestive mark is AIRBUS for airplanes.
-Suggestive marks can possess an inherent element of sales appeal and will require less education of the public than coined or arbitrary marks; however, generally they are entitled to less-extensive protection.
+- Suggestive Marks.
+A suggestive mark hints at or suggests the nature of a product or service or one of its attributes without actually describing the product or service.
+Examples of suggestive marks are AIRBUS for airplanes and NETFLIX for streaming services.
+Suggestive marks can possess an inherent element of sales appeal and will require less education of the public than coined or arbitrary marks; for this reason, generally, suggestive marks are entitled to less-extensive protection.

-- Descriptive Marks: Often, a word (or words) that merely describes a product or one of its ingredients or attributes is too weak to function as a trademark.
+- Descriptive Marks.
+In general, a descriptive mark is a word (or words) that merely describes a product or that contains ingredients or attributes that are too weak to function as a trademark.
 An example of a merely descriptive mark would be COLD AND CREAMY for ice cream.
-Such a mark is unlikely to be granted registration, as the phrase merely describes an attribute of the product.
-Words that merely describe an attribute, feature, end result or use of the product, or the persons employed in its production, generally are not granted trademark protection.
+Such a mark is very unlikely to be granted registration, as the phrase merely describes an attribute of the product.
+Words that merely describe an attribute, feature, end result, or use of the product, or the persons employed in its production, generally are not granted trademark protection.
 Merely laudatory terms such as “best” or “quality” also are generally not registrable.
-What is initially a descriptive word may, however, later become protectable as a trademark if it acquires secondary meaning.
-In other words, if a descriptive word is used exclusively as a trademark for some years, it may, in addition to having the primary meaning that is descriptive of the product, come to identify the mark as being associated with a single source of origin for that product.
+In some jurisdictions, surnames are treated as descriptive marks.
+What is initially a descriptive word may later become protectable as a trademark if it acquires secondary meaning.
+In other words, if a descriptive word is used and advertised exclusively as a trademark for a sufficient period of time, it may, in addition to having the primary meaning that is descriptive of the product, come to identify the mark as being associated with a single source of origin for that product.
 An example of a descriptive word that has acquired secondary meaning and become protectable as a trademark is SHARP for televisions.

 3. How do I select a unique and strong trademark?

 Ideally, when choosing a new trademark, you will select a mark that is inherently distinctive.
-The strongest types of trademarks are (1) fanciful or coined marks, such as XEROX for copiers or GOOGLE for online services, and (2) arbitrary marks (marks that use a real word for a different type of product or service, such as APPLE for computers).
+The strongest types of trademarks are (1) fanciful or coined marks, such as EXXON for petroleum products; and (2) arbitrary marks, such as AMAZON for retail services.

 Additional INTA Resources